The Galleries

 Gallery 208

 Gallery 208 is located on the second floor of the museum, adjacent to the McClanahan Study Gallery and the upper landing.
-It is presently home to the complete general range of Perthshire Paperweights, as well as a significant collection of one-of-a-kind and prototype Perthshires.
+It is home to the Mahler collection of Germanic Glass, with nearly 200 works of historic drinking vessels dating to the 16th Century.

 GALLERY-Study_web